-A Philadelphia police officer arrested last month is also being sued for allegedly pistol-whipping a man and punching him in the face.
+A Philadelphia police officer arrested last month on charges of bribery and extortion is also being sued for allegedly pistol-whipping a man and punching him in the face.
 Now, former Police Officer Jonathan Lazarde — who’d received an award for “excellent” policework — has three criminal cases on his back.

 According to the suit, filed Wednesday, plaintiff Vaughn Adams was dragged out of his car by 12 police officers, including Lazarde.
 He was then handcuffed and attacked without provocation, he claims.